 During this semester long internship of student teaching questions or concerns unique to this experience may arise.
 The various resources and contacts below may be helpful.

-Questions about the teacher education program -- please contact:
+Questions about the Education Program -- please contact:

 Dr. Jim Rooks

 Dean of Education

 Questions about fingerprinting, CPR, other requirements – please contact:

 Questions about student teaching in the secondary program – please contact your college supervisor.